Pittsburgh Style Homemade Pierogies

-For the first batch of pierogies I used my biscuit cutter to cut the rounds, the second time, I used the rim of a coffee cup that made about 1/2 an inch bigger round.
+For the first batch of perogies I used my biscuit cutter to cut the rounds, the second time, I used the rim of a coffee cup that made about 1/2 an inch bigger round.
 I liked the bigger circle, bigger pierogi, more filling.
-The potato filling in this recipe is a fantastic base recipe.
-I added more cheddar cheese than the recipe called for and added pepper to the mix as well.
-Make the filling, taste it, add what ever seasoning you like to it, it’s all good.
+The potato filling is a fantastic base recipe.
+Make the filling, taste it, add more cheese or what ever seasoning you like to it, it’s all good.

 After the dough is rolled out and the filling is tucked away inside your Polish dumpling crimp the edges with a fork to seal it.
 Because the dough is moist I didn’t have a problem with the edges sealing and staying together.
 After they were crimped I gently shaped the filling inside the dough to elongate it slightly, I wanted the filling to be evenly distributed in the dough.
 They may not look pretty but then I have no problem eating ugly food that tastes this good..

 They are all ready for boiling.
 Get some water boiling and add a few( I did three at a time) to the boiling water, when they start floating to the top take them out to dry, again not very appealing at this point but it gets a whole lot better trust me.
 After they dry, which doesn’t take long at all you have two choices, use them or freeze them.
 I did both, I have no patience and couldn’t wait to taste them.
 To defrost my frozen pierogies I microwaved them for 90 seconds at 30 second intervals.
 They were perfectly defrosted and ready to use.

 To cook a pierogi you first saute onions in butter, get them nice and caramelized.
 Remove the onions and place the pierogi in the same pan you caramelized the onions in and add a little more butter.
 Fry the pierogi until a nice brown crust forms on both sides, plate it, put the onions on top and dig in.
 Pierogi Heaven !!!